 Frequently Asked Questions

-How do I know when the Kalakand is ready to set?
+How do I know when to take the mixture off the heat?